T-vK/MobilePassThrough/README.md

 ### MBPT vs MBPT Live

-- (Work in progress; I'm 99% there.
-Only the kernel params are missing.)
-You can either flash the MBPT Live ISO to a USB device and boot it to try it out without actually messing with your system. ([Download here](https://github.com/T-vK/MobilePassThrough/releases) or run `./mbpt.sh live build` to build it yourself.)
+- You can either flash the MBPT Live ISO to a USB device and boot it to try it out without actually messing with your system. ([Download here](https://github.com/T-vK/MobilePassThrough/releases) or run `./mbpt.sh live build` to build it yourself.)
 - Or you can let `./mbpt.sh auto` set everything up on your exisitng Linux installation.

 Either way it is 100% automated, no user interaction required: